 This work contains examples of:

 - Adaptation Expansion: The Secret of Monkey Island is ported to the SNES-CD with additional puzzles, locations, and songs.
-It is considered more well known than the original PC version, and its success would inspire computer game developers to port their software to the SNES-CD, and inspired Naughty Dog to create Tales of the Seven Seas.
+It's considered to be more well-known than its original PC version, and the success of the port would inspire other computer game developers to port their software to the Super Nintendo CD, and inspired Naughty Dog to create Tales of the Seven Seas.

 - Allohistorical Allusion:

 - Super Mario World 2 is similar to both New Super Mario Bros.
 Wii and New Super Mario Bros.
-U in terms of Excuse Plot.
-It starts at Princess Peach's castle with a party like Wii, only it's for her return.
-Bowser and the Koopalings than come in and capture the castle, kicking the Mario Bros. and Yoshi out, ala U.
+U in terms of its plot.
+It starts at Princess Peach's castle with a party (like in Wii), but it's for her return.
+Bowser and the Koopalings then come in, seize the castle, and kick the Mario Bros. and Yoshi out (á la U).